 Biochemical pesticides, microbial pesticides and plant incorporated pesticides are examples of types of pesticides that include naturally occurring materials.
-These products generally have a lower environmental impact.
-These pesticides are often referred to as organic pesticides meaning they are derived from natural sources.
+Other pesticides are often referred to as organic pesticides meaning they are derived from natural sources.
 Although they are organic they are still classified as pesticides and are potentially toxic and should be used with the same care as all pesticides.
-These products are required to be registered with and have labels approved by the EPA.
-Although these products may not provide the same amount of control as other pesticides, adequate pest control maybe obtained with less environmental impact.
+These products are required to have an EPA registration number as well as an approved label.